 Top Industries

 What distinguishes Iceland's tourism skills shortage from other countries is the sustainability dimension.
 The Ministry of Tourism, Industry and Innovation's Ferðaáætlun (Tourism Action Plan) places sustainable tourism management at the centre of Iceland's tourism strategy, creating demand for professionals who understand both hospitality operations and environmental management.
 Iceland's fragile landscape, volcanic activity risks, and overtourism pressures in areas such as the Golden Circle and the South Coast mean that tourism operators need managers who can deliver exceptional visitor experiences while managing environmental impact and safety.
-This specialist combination is harder to find than conventional hospitality skills and is not well represented in standard hotel management curricula.

 Key sub-skills include hotel and accommodation management, tour operations management, sustainable tourism development, adventure and outdoor tourism guiding, and destination marketing and revenue management.